 3. A sport medicine doctor's favorite static stretches

 As Dusty Marie Narducci, MD, a sports medicine fellow at The Mayo Clinic, explains, static stretching belongs after your run.
 Her personal favorites include butterfly stretch, thread the needle, and hamstring-targeting moves that will also help your aching hips.
+(Check out more great post-run stretches here!)

 4. All-in-one, 10-minute stretch